California food manager license and insurance requirements

 Linkedin

-According to California state law, all food establishments need a designated “person in charge” of food safety with a valid food manager certification.
 California requires each food manager to complete a food protection course and pass an exam.
-Riverside, San Bernardino and San Diego counties have their own certification process but also require food managers to be licensed.1
+Riverside, San Bernardino and San Diego counties have their own certification process, but also require food managers to be licensed.

-Who needs a food manager certification in California?
+Who needs a California food manager certification?

-Almost every California business that serves food must have a designated certified food manager.
-California restaurants must have at least one food manager, although they don't need to always be present.
-You must earn this food safety certification if you don't have employees.
+According to California state law, almost every California business that serves food must have a designated certified food manager.
+California restaurants must have at least one food manager, although they don’t need to always be present.
+You must earn a California food safety certification if you don’t have employees.

 • Temporary food facilities where the owner can demonstrate adequate food safety knowledge